 AEDs are very clever machines – they do all the grunt work and use voice or visual prompts to guide the user through the rescue process.
 Anyone can use an AED – you don’t have to be medically qualified, although we will run your team through how to use one if you purchase an AED through us.

 The simple fact is, AEDs are vitally important in saving the life of someone experiencing a sudden cardiac arrest (SCA).
 You can read more about sudden cardiac arrests and how to recognise on on our News page HERE.

-Sadly, less 99% of people suffering a sudden cardiac arrest can’t be resuscitated using CPR alone and with every minute they wait for an ambulance with an AED to turn up, their survival rate drops.
+Sadly, the majority of people suffering a sudden cardiac arrest can’t be resuscitated using CPR alone and with every minute they wait for an ambulance with an AED to turn up, their survival rate drops.

 Performing first aid in an emergency situation is a scary scenario for anyone, but knowing you have an AED on hand to use in such an instance is a massive relief.
 It’s kind of like a spare key for your home – you don’t realise how much it means to have one until you really, really need it.

 Spreading the word

 We’re passionate about educating New Zealanders about AEDs because we know how many lives we lose to cardiac arrests a year.
 The more AEDs there are out there, the better chance there is of saving lives.